This article was first published on 23 March 2020 and has been updated with additional reporting.

 “In a case like the Covid-19 right now, every single one of my team can work from home,” said Koh.

-For businesses hit by the slowing economy, take this chance to reskill your workforce.
-With change as the only constant, learning should not be a one-and-done process, but a seamless cycle for everyone.
+For businesses hit by the slowing economy and disruption to business, it provides an opportunity to reskill your workforce.
+With change as the only constant, learning should not be a one-and-done process, but a continuous cycle for everyone.
 Employees can tap on their SkillsFuture credit to pick up new skills and stay employable.
 And with the advances in learning technology today, picking up new skills with online courses is affordable and accessible on platforms like Coursera or Udemy.

 #3 Be Agile In The Way We Work

 The global pandemic is changing the way we live and work.
-Companies are forced to implement flexible work schedules, be it employees working from home or staggered arrangements.
-For such changes, companies must be flexible and cope with changes.
+Companies are forced to implement flexible work schedules, be it employees working from home or on staggered arrangements.
+Companies must be flexible to cope with such changes.

-Downturns can present opportunities too, but to realise them, companies must be agile and willing to pivot their strategy.
+Downturns can present opportunities too, but to realise them, companies must be willing to adapt their strategy.
 With businesses taking a hit from the virus outbreak, clients, suppliers and customers alike are less active in operations.
-This can be timely to tune in to ‘important, not urgent’ goals that have always been neglected in favour of day-to-day operations, e.g. exploring alternate revenue sources, building team culture, or trying out a remote working arrangement.
+This can be timely to address ‘important, not urgent’ goals that may have been neglected in favour of day-to-day operations, e.g. exploring alternate revenue sources, building team culture, or trying out a remote working arrangement.

 Open A New Business Banking AccountLooking for a bank account for all your business transactions?
 The OCBC Business Banking provides a wide range of business accounts for you to choose from so that you can find the most suitable account for your business needs.